LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/studio.rst

 #.
 Construct a ``for`` loop that assembles a meal for each of 6 astronauts.

    a.
 The meals must include one item from each of the source arrays.
    b.
+Each ingredient can only be used ONCE.
+   c.
 Print the meal information for each astronaut.

 #.
 Optional: *Skill boost!* To enhance your learning, modify your code to: